Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The precision for high risk loans is very low around 1% that is to say model fails to predict risky loans but is very good at predicting low risk loans with precision of almost 100%.
 ##### Recall is around 69 % for high risk loans that is to say model can identify almost 69 % of risky loans but it can only identify about 40% of good ones.
-##### While resampling can attempt to address imbalance, it does not guarantee better results.

 ### Combination( Over and Under) sampling